hargoniX/master/thesis/thesis.typ

 ```
 Indeed Chako finds no counter-example for this within its default timeout.

-Let us now introduce two bugs into the implementation and observe how Chako fairs at detecting them.
+Let us now introduce a suble bug into the implementation and observe how Chako fairs at detecting it.
-Just like in the bisection example, Chako is made to look for `AATree Nat` counter-examples for
-readability purposes.
-The first bug drops the `split <| skew` call from `insert`.
-For this bug Chako quickly reports `t := node 1 0 nil nil` and `x := 0`.
-To confirm the bug we can
-run the broken insert operation with this input and get `node 1 1 (node 0 1 nil nil) nil`.
-This tree
-violates condition 3 of the invariant as the level of the root node is not greater than its left
-child's.

-The second bug is a more subtle mistake that I made myself in the first iteration of this case
+This bug is a simple typo that I unintentionally made during the initial implementation of this
-study:
+case study:
 ```diff
  def skew : AATree α → AATree α
    | nil => nil